manvalls/vz.collection/README.md

 // At this point neither navigator.vibrate nor console.log
 // where executed

-collection.resolve(); // With this call we execute both
+result = collection.resolve(); // With this call we execute both

+console.log(result);  // An array with returned values

 // Now the collection is empty again